Guinea-Bissau

 • United Nations Convention against Corruption (2004)

-EU-Guinea Bissau Bilateral Development Assistance
+EU-Guinea Bissau Bilateral Development Cooperation

 DG INTPA